secretstartups/handbook/architecture/guidelines/database/index.html.md

 ---
 layout: handbook-page-toc
-title: "Data Stores"
+title: "Database"
 ---

 GitLab is a [single application](https://about.gitlab.com/handbook/product/single-application/) that relies on a [single data store](https://about.gitlab.com/handbook/product/single-application/#single-data-store).

-This directive continues to drive GitLab's development: while GitLab is *SaaS first*, it is not *SaaS only*, and GitLab will support a configuration with a single database cluster, generally through the use of logical databases.
+This directive continues to drive GitLab's development: while GitLab is [*SaaS first*](https://about.gitlab.com/direction/#product-strategy), it is not *SaaS only*, and GitLab will support a configuration with a single database cluster, generally through the use of logical databases.
 Only at scale do we contemplate the unfolding the single cluster into multiple ones, as GitLab.com does.
 This implies that the code base stays stable and is able to leverage flexible backends to address scalability.
 Self-managed and GitLab.com will continue to operate as a single application, and self-managed in particular, will continue to provide simplicity while offering the flexibility to scale.

 There is no fundamental aversion to multiple data stores, but we want to avoid the pitfalls of having *too many* of them, especially when variety of data engines are involved.
 Using new or adopting existing data stores will involve tradeoffs, which have to be meticulously managed at scale.
-We have placed some gatekeepers before a separate datastore can be deployed, and the following guidelines are intended to help you determine what the best course of action is and how to proceed.
+We have placed some gatekeepers before a separate data store can be deployed, and the following guidelines are intended to help you determine what the best course of action is and how to proceed.

 These guidelines rely heavily on the Database Working Group [glossary](/company/team/structure/working-groups/database-scalability/#glossary).